-I am a second year Physics PhD student at the University of Sheffield.
+I am a 3rd-year Physics PhD student at the University of Sheffield.
 I currently spend my time split between researching innovative solar cell materials for my thesis and teaching undergraduates within the department of Physics and Astronomy.

-I completed my masters in Physics and Astronomy after studying in Sheffield for four years.
-I love the city and during my final year I had two successful interviews for PhDs within the University of Sheffield, so I decided to stay in academia and start doing research!
+I completed my masters in Physics and Astronomy after studying in Sheffield for 4 years.
+I love the city, and during my final year I had two successful interviews for PhDs within the University of Sheffield, so I decided to stay in academia and start doing research!
 My strongest skillsets are in Mathematics and Physics.

-Over the first year of my PhD I spent my time split between seven universities, learning many things from the top professors in my field from Liverpool and Sheffield, to Oxford and Cambridge.
-I continued to regularly return to Sheffield where I would split my time between beginning research at a doctoral level and teaching undergraduates in their first and second years of University.
+Over the first year of my PhD, I spent my time split between 7 universities, learning many things from the top professors in my field from Liverpool & Sheffield, to Oxford & Cambridge.
+I continued to return to Sheffield regularly where I would divide my time between beginning research at a doctoral level, and teaching undergraduates in their first and second years of University.

 In addition to my qualifications, I have experience working closely with people as I spent a lot of time during and before my undergraduate working in group projects.
 I was the group leader in project to design an air cargo security system in my third year of university, where our completed design was considered the best in that academic year.
 In my last year of 6th form college I led a group of 6th form students on a yearlong project to analyse and review the structural design of a swimming pool in north Wales.
 I have been awarded two Nuffield Gold Crests awards for my work in the 6th form group project and an optoelectronics project I completed in the summer of 2009, where I designed a walking stick for visually impaired people which would warn them of obstacles they were approaching.
 Before I left my home city of Chester to go to University I had got involved in the Light Project, a local Christian led charity group, where I helped out as a temporary youth leader.